--, 1985, A unified theory of syntactic categories.
+-----, 1985, A unified theory of syntactic categories.
 Foris: Dordrecht.

--, 1990, "The autonomy of the (syntactic) lexicon and syntax: insertion conditions for Derivational and inflectional morphemes".
+-, 1989, "The Passive and past participle".
+University of Washington Ms. -, 1990, "The autonomy of the (syntactic) lexicon and syntax: insertion conditions for Derivational and inflectional morphemes".
 In Interdisciplinary approaches to language.
 Essays in Honor of S.-Y. Kuroda, C. Georgopoulos and R. Ishihara eds.
 Kluwer Academic Publishers: Dordrecht.